DhruvArora-03/money-monkey/README.md

 # CostCamel
-A React Native application for tracking expenses.
+A React PWA for tracking expenses.